ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Methodology

 where $\Phi(\cdot)$ is the activation function matrix of the KAN layer; $\phi_{(i,j,k)}(\cdot)$ represents the learnable continuous activation function connecting the $k$-th neuron in the $i$-th layer and the $j$-th neuron in the $(i+1)$-th layer; $\mathcal{KAN}(\cdot)$ denotes a KAN Linear Layer.

 It should be noted that directly predicting the rigid transformation $\mathcal{T} \in SE(3)$ between $\tilde{\mathcal{P}}_{src}$ and $ \tilde{\mathcal{P}}_{dst}$ requires 12 variables to be predicted.
-To reduce the optimization difficulty, we adopt a simplification strategy: only predict the rotation transformation, which is represented using the quaternion $q = [s, (x, y, z)]$ (where $s$ denotes the real part of $q$, and $x, y, z$ are the imaginary parts of $q$); the translation transformation is derived through geometric constraints Equation \hyperref[eq_8]{(8)}.
+To reduce the optimization difficulty, we adopt a simplification strategy: only predict the rotation transformation, which is represented using the quaternion $q = [s, (x, y, z)]$ (where $s$ denotes the real part of $q$, and $x, y, z$ are the imaginary parts of $q$); the translation transformation can be calculated using Equation \hyperref[eq_6]{(6)}.
 Specifically once $q$ is successfully predicted, we use $q$ to align the $\mathcal{P}_{src}$ and $\mathcal{P}_{dst}$.
 At this point, the difference in the centroid coordinates of the two aligned sets corresponds to the translation vector.
 In addition, by supervising $q$, implicit supervision can be imposed on the feature extraction network, enabling it to learn to extract feature points that contribute more to the point cloud registration task.

 where $(\cdot)^{-1}$ denotes the inverse of $q$; $\|q\|$ represents the norm of $q$; $\tilde{\mathcal{P}}_{src}^{ctr}$, $\tilde{\mathcal{P}}_{dst}^{ctr}$ represent the center point coordinates of $\mathcal{P}_{src}$ and $\mathcal{P}_{dst}$, respectively.